James Outman Preview, Player Props: Dodgers vs. Marlins

 James Outman At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 74th, his on-base percentage ranks 26th, and he is 70th in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 78th, his on-base percentage ranks 25th, and he is 72nd in the league in slugging.

-- He has scored a run in 46 games this season, with multiple runs 15 times.
+- He has scored in 47 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.